JosephParchaso/BHC-System/README.md

 Members - Jhon Joseph Parchaso ,
           Rixielie Marie Potot

-To Run this project, Download the zip file BHC-Systems.zip and install the modules by typing this command to the terminal `` npm install
+To Run this project, Download the zip file BHC-Systems.zip and extract it, install the modules by typing this command to the terminal `` npm install
 ``